awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 # Creating a Lambda State Machine<a name="tutorial-creating-lambda-state-machine"></a>

 In this tutorial you'll create an AWS Step Functions state machine that uses a AWS Lambda function to implement a `Task` state\.
-A `Task` state is a simple state that performs a single unit of work\.
+A `Task` state performs a single unit of work\.

 Lambda is well\-suited for implementing `Task` states, because Lambda functions are *stateless* \(they have a predictable input\-output relationship\), easy to write, and don't require deploying code to a server instance\.
 You can write code in the AWS Management Console or your favorite editor, and AWS handles the details of providing a computing environment for your function and running it\.